fed135/Kalm/docs/WHY.md

 solutions as well as modern client communication protocols that are not limited to web.

-Kalm aims at being the reference in terms of micro-service framework and modern back-end technology for apps and games.
+Kalm aims at being the reference in terms of micro-service frameworks and modern back-end technology for apps and games.

 Merge requests are more than welcommed.
-I will try to keep the contributors circle small, but make sure that every requests gets addressed as soon as possible.
+I will try to keep the contributor circle small, but I will make sure that every requests gets addressed as soon as possible.